 id

 in a regular SSH session.
 Most shared hosting environments restrict chown to prevent privilege escalation.
+For a full explanation of the numeric permission system and when to use which values, see Linux file permissions: chmod and chown explained.

-View file details
+View file details#

 sftp> ls -la remotefile.txt